 - Gaps in Our Knowledge About MOC

-The American Board of Medical Specialties has created an Evidence Library that is a continuously updated collection of research and data from the literature supporting the value of MOC.
+The American Board of Medical Specialties has created a Continuing Certification Reference Center that is a continuously updated collection of research and data from the literature supporting the value of MOC.
 For two recent reviews of evidence supporting the validity of MOC components see:

 For thoughtful editorials about the goals, implementation and future of MOC, see